What Makes a Dedicated Email Work?

 The highest-performing emails in the dataset opened on a single, specific problem its readers deal with at work.
 The subject line named it.
 The headline named it again.
 The body copy described the consequences.
 The call to action offered a way to fix it.
 It earned a click-to-open rate (CTOR) more than four times the group average.

 Compare that to emails with subject lines like “Solutions for Every Operation” or “Cost-Effective Solutions with Reliable Performance.”
 Those landed near the bottom of the set.
 “Minimize chatter in end milling” beats “enhance your milling efficiency” because the reader knows exactly what they’re getting and whether it applies to them.
-A sharply named problem isn’t a better marketing phrase than a broad one.
-It’s a more useful one.
+A sharply named problem is a more effective marketing tactic than a broad topic.

 2. Your subject line gets the open.
 The email earns the click.